-If one starts with a goal, this can then be broken down into objectives in order to hit that goal.
-One step further than this is to outline the daily, tactical activities that will hit these objectives which in turn will achieve these goals.
+Start with a goal; this can be broken down into objectives to hit that goal.
+Taking it one step further, you would outline the daily, tactical activities that will hit these objectives which in turn will achieve these goals.
 A framework we use at Sales for Startups is called the G.O.A. framework:

-To build upon this idea, one can group one’s goals often into three different categories:
+To build upon this idea, you can group goals into three different categories:

 - Activity Goals